 Director At Large

-Leslie Labrecque has worked in technology and the web for over 15 years, having held the position of Webmaster for the City of Boulder since 2002 and having worked at Sun Microsystems prior to that.
+Leslie Labrecque has worked in technology and the web for over 20 years, having held the position of Senior Webmaster for the City of Boulder since 2002 and having worked at Sun Microsystems prior to that.
 At the start of her job at the city she began managing several static HTML websites.
-In 2006 she implemented the City’s first web content management system (CMS), Joomla!, which sparked her love for open source software.
+In 2006 she implemented the city’s first web content management system (CMS), Joomla!, which sparked her love for open source software.
 Following this effort, Leslie initiated the City’s social media presence in 2008 starting with Twitter and Facebook.
-Her most recent project redesigned the City of Boulder website using a responsive design and a custom open source CMS.
 Leslie holds a B.S. in Business Administration and Business Management from the University of Phoenix and a M.S. in Computer Information Technology from Regis University.

 Director At Large

 Jay earned a BS/MS from Iowa State.
 He came into web/technology by opportunity, not degrees.
 Freed from academia (despite contemplating a fifth year of grad school) he joined the YMCA of Greater Des Moines, breathing life into their new computer system in the pre-dawn of the web.
 Post-dawn, around about brunch, Jay [swiftly] created their first website at the end of his seven year tenure there.
 In 1997, the City of Ankeny hired Jay with the stated task of “creating a city network and website”.
 Unlike the original YMCA website, that first city site CAN be found on the WayBackMachine at the original URL ci.ankeny.ia.us, complete with animated gifs!
 At least the web has matured even if (ahem) some of us don’t act our age.
 Jay now manages the VoIP phone and computer systems for Ankeny including back-end servers and software to support the modern website CMS.
-He works closely with the Communications Office and it is their task to coax departments to maintain their content, and helping develop the hard-to-do stuff but it is all theirs now.
+He works with the Communications Office and it is their task to coax departments to maintain their content.
+Sometimes, he gets to help develop the hard-to-do stuff but it is all theirs now.